damianhakert/damianhakert.github.io/source/_posts/2016-03-30-using-omnibus-gitlab-to-ship-gitlab.md

 [seem to](https://twitter.com/alexzeitler_/status/692812151296282625)
 [agree with this](https://twitter.com/berkeleynerd/status/692093491149582339).

-With the omnibus-gitlab packages available for everyone we can work in parallel on getting more ways of installing GitLab available.
+With the omnibus-gitlab packages available for everyone, we can work in parallel to create more ways to install GitLab.

 Want to help improve omnibus-gitlab package?
 Contribute to omnibus-gitlab at the [omnibus-gitlab repository].